12Siva/PersonalTutorPOC/README.md

 # Atlas

 ### Overview
-Proof of concept for a personal tutor agent
+A library for a personalized personal tutor AI agent.

 # Target Audience
 High school / college students in developing countries.
 We'll start with Latin America.